Three Fools

 After getting a PhD in physical oceanography at Oregon State University in 1980, I worked at Woods Hole Oceanographic Institution in Woods Hole, Massachusetts, for 5 years, focusing on the physics of fluids, in particular climate studies.
 I loved the job, but couldn't imagine growing old on Cape Cod, so we moved to Seattle, Washington in 1985 where I took a job on the Univ. of Washington oceanography faculty.
 There, I had the opposite problem.
 I couldn't stand the bureaucracy of UW, but loved living in the Northwest, where most of my family is from.
 So, in 1989, I quit UW, moved back to Corvallis, Oregon, and started a software business, Rogue Wave Software, named after a sailing dinghy I had at Woods Hole.
 It was very successful, growing from 5 people in 1992, to about 400 in 1998, when I kicked myself upstairs to the Chairman role.
 In Spring, 2002, I left the company completely, determined to focus on the sailor's life for a few years.

-By 2006, I'd gotten that out of my system, sold Cats Paw, and began focusing on non-profits.
-Most of my energy has gone into Mercy Corps, 1000 Friends of Oregon, and the Woods Hole Oceanographic Institution, as well as a couple for-profit boards.
+By 2006, I'd gotten that out of my system, sold Cats Paw, and began focusing on non-profits and early stage investing.
+Most of my energy has gone into Mercy Corps, the Woods Hole Oceanographic Institution, and the Oregon Angel Fund.
+The common thread through all of them is helping small businesses get started and, hopefully, thrive.

 In June 2007, having gone boatless for a little more than a year, I gave up and bought Velocity, a J/42.